leo-christophe/NeoNewsTech/README.md

     cd NeoNewsTech/backend
     ```
 2. Host a database with PostgreSQL (Ensure a database named `[POSTGRES_DB]` is created).
+3. Create the tables with the script `db_creation.sql` in the root folder of the git repo.
-3. Create a `.env` file in the root of the back-end folder with the following parameters:
+4. Create a `.env` file in the root of the back-end folder with the following parameters:
     ```env
     NEWS_API_KEY=***
     POSTGRES_HOST=localhost
     POSTGRES_PORT=5432
     POSTGRES_USER=***
     POSTGRES_PASSWORD=***
-    POSTGRES_DB=neotechdb # Example database name
+    POSTGRES_DB=neonewstech # Example database name
     PORT=3000
     ```
-4. Install dependencies:
+5. Install dependencies:
     ```bash
     npm install
     ```
-5. Start the application in development mode:
+6. Start the application in development mode:
     ```bash
     npm run start:dev
     ```
-6. Once the server is running, navigate to `http://localhost:3000/news` in your browser.
+7. Once the server is running, navigate to `http://localhost:3000/news` in your browser.
 This will trigger the fetching of the latest news from the NewsAPI and save them to your database.
-7. The news articles are now stored in your PostgreSQL database.
+8. The news articles are now stored in your PostgreSQL database.

 ### Front-end (Angular)